keys-pub/website/docs/restapi/sigchain.md

 ## GET /sigchains

 List all sigchain statements for everyone.
-The results are in order of the statements added, and is meant for sync'ing all sigchains to the local db.
+The results are in order of the statements added, and is meant for sync'ing all sigchains from one place to another.

 | Params  | type           | Description                                                      |
 | ------- | -------------- | ---------------------------------------------------------------- |